Your legal obligation for invasive freshwater animals

 Prohibited noxious fish

-The Biosecurity Act 2014 (the Act) identifies 125 species as prohibited noxious fish (refer to Schedule 1, noxious fish of the Act).
-These species are not in Queensland nor are they able to be brought into Queensland.
-If sighted they must be reported to Biosecurity Queensland within 24 hours of the sighting.
+The Biosecurity Regulation 2016 (the Regulation) identifies species that are prohibited noxious fish (refer to Schedule 1, Part 6 of the Regulation).
+These species are not in Queensland, nor are they able to be brought into Queensland.
+If sighted, they must be reported to Biosecurity Queensland within 24 hours of the sighting.

 Restricted noxious fish